haidaraM/ansible-playbook-grapher/README.md

   arguments may not appear in the graph.
 - The rendered SVG graph may sometime display tasks in a wrong order.
 I cannot control this behavior of Graphviz yet.
   Always check the edge label to know the tasks order.
-- The label edge may overlap with each other.
-The edge labels are positioned so that they are as close as possible to the target nodes.
-If a single role is used in multiple plays or playbooks, this can happen.
+- The label of the edges may overlap with each other.
+They are positioned so that they are as close as possible to the target nodes.
+If the same role is used in multiple plays or playbooks, the labels can overlap.

 ## Contribution